jglee72/moniest/README.md

 ### One Time
 - A Bill for a service rendered
+- A zero balance on a creit card

 ### Recurring
 - Most Bills will be of this type by default
-- Including credit cards with zero balance
+- Not Including credit cards with zero balance

 ## *Bill Status*

 ### *Paid*
    - Actual transfer of funds from bank (or any other financial account)
+   - todo: should past due bills be auomatically deducted from bank balance.

 ### *Due*
    - Bill has been issued from organization
-   - Bill due date (for running/instant total)
+   - Bill due date (for running/instant total) is greater than today

 # Account Class